robin-mueller/auto-apms-guide/src/concept/fundamentals.md

 ## Understanding Behaviors

 In robotics, the term *behavior* refers to the pattern of actions or responses carried out by an automated system to achieve a specific goal.
 Behaviors can be very simple (like avoiding obstacles) or complex (like following a person or coordinating with other robots).
 A popular paradigm widely used for designing such plans of action is the [behavior tree](./behavior-trees.md).
-Behavior trees are inherently modular hierarchical structures that allow users to comprehensively define a mission sequence by arranging simple building blocks and create arbitrarily complex applications using model-based programming.
+Behavior trees are hierarchical structures that allow users to intuitively define missions by arranging simple building blocks and create arbitrarily complex applications using model-based programming.
 AutoAPMS adopts this paradigm and makes it a first class citizen for modeling behaviors.

-This project introduces a special workflow for communicating behaviors with robots.
-The intention behind this is to not only have a single behavior definition schema.
-Instead, we want to give developers the opportunity to design specialized schemas that best suit their needs.
-In other words, **AutoAPMS allows for customizing the behavior tree build pipeline** that is triggered by the user when launching a behavior.
+For communicating behaviors with robots, we introduce a rather abstract but flexible pipeline.
+The intention behind this is to give developers the opportunity to design specialized behavior definition schemas that best suit their needs.
+In other words, **AutoAPMS allows for customizing the behavior tree build workflow** that is triggered by the user when launching a behavior.
 We define a behavior using

 1. A behavior **build request** that holds the information about the action plan designed for a specific use-case (according to a user-defined schema)